joagre/ratatoskr/ideas/r.md

 No more no less.

-**Note:** The `switch`expression does not include a fall-through mechanism, and the use of the `default` keyword is optional.
+**Note:** The `switch` expression does not include a fall-through mechanism, and the use of the `default` keyword is optional.
 The absence of switch fall-through makes the world a little bit better.
 YMMV.

 ### Enumeration -- `a.b`

-The Enumeration expression introduces named constants, improving code readability and maintainability.
+The enumeration defintion introduces named constants, improving code readability and maintainability.
 A named constant can optionally have a value of any type.